 All members are fully vested in their individual balance in the Members' Saving Account.
 All non-vested members may receive a refund of their individual balance of member contributions and interest from the Members' Savings Account upon termination of public school employment.
 Vested members who enrolled prior to July 1, 2011 may elect to receive a return of their accumulated contributions and interest upon their retirement which results in a reduced monthly annuity.
-Vested Class T-E and T-F members cannot withdraw their accumulated contributions and interest from the Members' Savings Account upon their retirement.
+Effective with Act 5 which was enacted on June 12, 2017, vested Class T-E and T-F members can now withdraw their accumulated contributions and interest from the Members' Savings Account upon their retirement.